Who doesn’t like a wedding?

 Jack Sanders, Lane’s best man, did his job with excellence — even refusing to hand over the ring when Lane wanted it at the wrong time in the ceremony (an unforgettable memory to be sure).
 Jesse Plaza served as a groomsman and as the couple’s personal wedding photographer.
 Steven Galindo, another groomsman functioned as a professional Master of Ceremonies and sound system expert.

-All of the speeches and toasts moved me to laugher and tears.
+All of the speeches and toasts moved me to laughter and tears.
 Lane’s younger brother, Dalton introduced himself as Lane’s “younger, taller, smarter, and slightly more handsome brother”.
 I loved it!
-Even through I do not speak Spanish, I gave a speech in both el español and in el inglés.
-Thankfully — only progress and not perfection required!
+Even though I do not speak Spanish, I gave a speech in both el español and in el inglés.
+Thankfully — only progress and not perfection are required!

 Another highlight for me came when Lane, Jack, Jesse, and Steven sang the quartet song that had won them a first in state competition as high school seniors.
 This created another, “I loved it” moment.
 (Grandpa and I had been in the room when the guys rightfully impressed that judge.)